Personality Types in the Classroom: Understanding How

 One of the better-known personality questionnaires is the Myers-Brigg Indicator.

 Myers-Brigg Type Indicator (MBTI) is a personality test developed by Carl Jung and Isabel Briggs Myers.
-The MBTI measures four different types of personalities based on preferences in thinking, feeling, sensing, and judging.
+The MBTI measures four different types of personalities based on preferences in thinking, feeling, sen sing, and judging.

 Each type represents a unique perspective on life and work.
-Understanding these differences helps us understand ourselves better and makes working together more effective.
+Understanding these differences helps us understand our sel ves better and makes working together more effective.

 Keirsey Temperament Sorters (KTS), Developed by David Keirsey in 1976, KTS is based on his theory that there are nine basic temperaments.
 He identified three primary temperaments: artistic, practical, and enterprising.

-Enneagram, The enneagram is a system of psychological typology used to describe human behavior.
+Enneagram, The enneagram is a system of psychological typology used to describe human behaviour.
 It was created by Dr. Oscar Ichazo in 1980.
 There are nine distinct personality types within the enneagram: 1) the egoist; 2) the intellectual; 3) the mystic; 4) the socializer; 5) the achiever; 6) the guardian; 7) the artist; 8) the follower; 9) the idealist.

 The Myers-Briggs Type Indicator® (MBTI®) is grounded on the theory of psychological type by Carl Jung.
 The following list are the dominant functions of all the Myers-Briggs personality types and used by individuals to receive more precise knowledge about themselves and other persons whom they come in contact with.
 It specifies a person's four dimensions of personality preference: